bruderstein/PythonScript/docs/source/compiling.rst

 Building Python
 ---------------

-You need to have a valid python27.dll (or python26.dll for PythonScript 0.7), and the corresponding lib (python27.lib).
+You need to have a valid python27.dll and the corresponding lib (python27.lib).
-The "official" PythonScript is built with a custom Python27.dll, that has the /MT flag enabled, as do all the modules.
-Note that VS2008 is used to build Python, as that's what the official distribution uses.

-This is slightly more involved that just setting the /MT or /MTd flag (instead of /MD or /MDd respectively) in the C/C++ Code Generation options.
-Python compiles some utilities along the way that help with the building of the modules, and in some (maybe one) of these tools, the /MD or /MDd is hard coded.
+The official build uses nuget packages therefore.

 Other than that, it's just a matter of setting the library paths in the .props file.
 Depending on the modules you want to build, you may need to build the library the module uses first (for example the tcl/tk library).

-Again, the libraries are available on the download site, so you don't have to build a python27.dll & python27.lib if you don't need to actually debug through Python (or change something etc).
+The libraries are available from nuget or part of the python installation, so you don't have to build a python27.dll & python27.lib if you don't need to actually debug through Python (or change something etc).

 Building PythonScript itself